Type 1 Diabetes

 - Extreme weakness and lack of energy (fatigue)

 - Fungal (yeast) skin infections in the groin area

 In children, symptoms may seem like the flu.

-The symptoms of type 1 diabetes may look like other conditions or health problems.
+These symptoms may be caused by other conditions or health problems.
 Always see your healthcare provider for a diagnosis.

 How is type 1 diabetes diagnosed?

 There are several ways to diagnose diabetes.
-It is best for the tests to be repeated on a second day to make sure of the diagnosis.
+It's best for the tests to be repeated on a second day to make sure of the diagnosis.

 - A1C.
 The hemoglobin A1C test measures your average blood glucose for the past 2 to 3 months.
 Diabetes is diagnosed at an A1C of 6.5% or higher.

 - Random glucose test.
 This blood test is done at any time of the day.
 Diabetes is diagnosed at blood glucose of 200 mg/dL or higher with the symptoms of hyperglycemia or hyperglycemic crisis.